MultiSafepay/docs/content/integration/ready-made/lightspeed/_index.md

 {{< /details >}}

-**Or** you can ask your developer to add the logos to your theme.
-Themes can differ and you may need to make some changes for it to function.

 {{< details title="Ordering payment methods in your checkout" >}}

 To change the order in which payment methods appear on your checkout page, follow these steps: